zbmed-semtec/mlentory_etl_backend/docs/schemas/fair4ml.md

 Together, these three properties ensure that every model can be uniquely identified, found, and accessed.
 They're the foundation that makes all other properties meaningful.

-### Authorship and Provenance: Who Created This?
+### 👤 Authorship and Provenance

 Understanding who created a model and who shared it is crucial for attribution, trust, and legal compliance.
 FAIR4ML distinguishes between two related but different concepts:

 **`author`** represents the person or organization who actually created the model.
-This is the intellectual creator—the researcher or team who designed and trained the model.
+This is the intellectual creator: the researcher or team who designed and trained the model.
 For example, Google created BERT, so "Google" would be the author.

 **`sharedBy`** represents the person or organization who shared the model online.
 This might be the same as the author, but often it's different.
 For example, a researcher might create a model, but HuggingFace might host and share it.
 In that case, the author is the researcher, and HuggingFace is who shared it.

 This distinction matters because:

 - **Attribution**: You want to credit the right person
 - **Licensing**: The author and the platform might have different licensing terms
 - **Support**: Questions about the model might go to the author, while platform issues go to the sharer
 - **Trust**: Understanding the source helps users evaluate model quality

-### Temporal Information: When Did This Happen?
+### 📅 Temporal Information

 Dates in FAIR4ML help you understand the model's lifecycle and relevance.
 Three dates are particularly important: